Djmondoent/tweeterham/README.md

 Tweeterham creates a Twitter Ai bot that searches for a particular location tweets about air-condition units tweets like.

 Example my air condition stopped working or doesn't work.
-This will trigger a tweet to the user asking if they are wanting help the unit.
+This will trigger a tweet to the user asking if they are wanting help with the unit.

 If so then the bot will send payment links for an appointment.After payment verification a direct message to AC tech with the address of the new customer.